 The administrator with no interest in the add-on method of installation can skip on to installing the license (Chapter 4).
-After that, the administrator can look through the Administrator Manual, where tools and concepts used with Bright Cluster Manager are introduced, so that further cluster configuration can be carried out.
+After that, the administrator can look through the Administrator Manual, where tools and concepts used with the cluster manager are introduced, so that further cluster configuration can be carried out.

-3.4 Head Node Installation: Add-On Method
+3.4 Head Node Installation: Ansible Add-On Method

 An add-on installation, in contrast to the bare metal installation (section 3.3), is an installation that is done onto a machine that is already running one of the supported distributions of section 2.1.
 The installation of the distribution can therefore be skipped for this case.
-However, unlike the bare metal installation, the add-on is not recommended for inexperienced cluster administrators.
+The add-on is not recommended for inexperienced cluster administrators.
 This is because of the following reasons:

 - The installation configuration may conflict with what has already been installed.
-The problems that arise can always be resolved, but an administrator that is not familiar with Bright Cluster Manager should be prepared for troubleshooting. - Additional repositories typically need to be added (section 3.4.1). - Dependency and deprecated issues may need workarounds.
+The problems that arise can always be resolved, but an administrator that is not familiar with the cluster manager should be prepared for troubleshooting. - Additional repositories typically need to be added

+• Dependency and deprecated issues may need workarounds.